 Any monies awarded through the Student Emergency Fund will not be applied to a student’s University account.
 Funding will be disbursed via direct deposit.
 It is important that applicants log into their my.charlotte.edu account to verify that their direct deposit information is accurate and/or to enroll in direct deposit.
 Directions can be found here.
 Please note that if a student does not have a bank account, the funds can be disbursed via check, although the turnaround time for disbursement will be longer.
 You are strongly encouraged to verify and/or enroll in direct deposit prior to submitting an application to the Student Emergency Fund.

 Please review all information shared on this page prior to submission of an application and remember to complete the application in its entirety.
+Applications that are submitted without supporting documentaiton will be denied.
 When ready, please complete your application to the UNC Charlotte Student Emergency Fund.
-Questions related to applications for the Student Emergency Fund can be directed to Student Assistance and Support Services via phone (704-687-0289) or email (firstname.lastname@example.org).
+Questions related to applications for the Student Emergency Fund can be directed to Student Assistance and Support Services via phone (704-687-0289) or email (email@example.com).
 Please note, SASS will communicate any updates on individual applications when such an update is available.

 Interested in donating directly to the UNC Charlotte Student Emergency Fund?
 Donations can be made here.
 We appreciate any support provided to our students.